 The first and second editions were both published in 1768.

-A complete an thoroughly annotated edition of Boswell's original work was published by Oxford University Press in 2006, edited by James T. Boulton and T. O. McLoughlin.
+A complete and thoroughly annotated edition of Boswell's original work was published by Oxford University Press in 2006, edited by James T. Boulton and T. O. McLoughlin.

-It is possible to acquire an original 1768 first edition of the book today, although they sell for about £400.
+It is possible to acquire an original 1768 first edition of the book today, although they sell for several hundred pounds.
 Be aware that both the first and second editions of the book were published in 1768.
 These and later editions in all price ranges are available via AbeBooks.